-By Kevin Roberts
+By Prof. Kevin Roberts

-, Leeds University
+, University Of Leeds

 The crystallization of organic materials provides a common, energy efficient methodology for the purification and isolation of high value compounds such as pharmaceuticals.
 The inherent anisotropic molecular and morphological properties of these materials can affect downstream ingredient processing such as powder flow, blending and compaction as well as impact upon product quality associated with stability and bioavailability.
 Hence, the ability to control the morphological characteristics of crystals through the rational design of the crystallization process can be important to reduce bottlenecks in both R&D and manufacturing associated with the production of new drug products.